89Q12/M3E5/README.md

 # Critical bugs

-  - Not enough in the code comments D: hehe
+  - Sql connection is broken due to the fact that I create an object an the values are therefor cached :/ -Not enough in the code comments D: hehe

 # Install instructions